-An injection mold requires a constant 120 °C to ensure a consistent quality for all parts.
-An oil pipe is buried in the mold for cooling purposes.
-Since plastics are injected at higher temperatures (e.g. 250 °C), the circulation oil needs to be cooled as its temperature rises.
+An injection mold requires a constant 120 °C to ensure a consistent quality throughout the parts.
+An oil pipe is buried in the mold.
+Since plastics are injected at higher temperature (e.g. 250 °C), the circulation oil needs to be cooled as its temperature rises.
 Here is an example: